lnalborczyk/phd_thesis/docs/06-chap6.md

 In the first part of the experiment, ruminative thoughts were induced using a classical induction procedure.
 Then a motor task was executed.
 Participants were randomly allocated to one of two conditions.
 In the *Mouthing* condition, the task consisted of repetitively making mouth opening-closing movements at a comfortable pace.
 This condition was selected as it is commonly used in articulatory suppression studies [e.g.,@baddeley_exploring_1984].
 As a control, a finger-tapping condition was used (the *Tapping* condition), that consisted of tapping on the desk with the index finger of the dominant hand at a comfortable pace.

 Although finger-tapping tasks are generally considered as good control conditions when using speech motor tasks, since they are comparable in terms of general attentional demands, it may be that orofacial gestures are intrinsically more complex than manual gestures [i.e., more costly, @emerson_role_2003].
 To discard the possibility that orofacial gestures (related to the *Mouthing* condition) would be cognitively more demanding than manual ones (related to the *Tapping* condition), we designed a pretest experiment in order to compare the two interference motor tasks used in the main experiment.
 Results of this control experiment showed no difference on reaction times during a visual search task between the two interference tasks (i.e., mouthing and finger-tapping).
-Full details are provided in Appendix A.
+Full details are provided in Appendix \@ref(appendix-eyetracking).

 ### Procedure